pet pharmacist

 Decorating

-Greenery, lights and Christmas trees can make the holidays festive, but they also pose risky temptations for our pets.
+Greenery, lights, and Christmas trees can make the holidays festive, but they also pose risky temptations for our pets, highlighting the importance of pet safety during the holidays.

 Christmas trees can tip over if pets climb on them or try to play with the lights and ornaments.
 Consider tying your tree to the ceiling or a doorframe using fishing line to secure it.